Angel Hair - Thin strands of shrink film on the edges by the seal can be caused by a variety of issues.

 Mesh Belt - A gridded wire belt overlay placed on conveyor roller rods to prevent smaller products from slipping between individual rollers.

-Micro Knife/Band Ribbon - A newer form of sealing element found below sealing bars used to replace sealing wires.
-Band ribbons are often attached to the main frame of the machine below the sealing bar.
+Micro Knife/Band Ribbon - A newer form of a sealing element found below sealing bars used to replace sealing wires.
+Band ribbons are often attached to the mainframe of the machine below the sealing bar.
 Band ribbons are often thicker and capable of sealing and cutting many more products before replacement is necessary.

-Pinwheel Perforator - A wheel shaped object with sharp points often placed close to the film rack to insert small holes into shrink film.
-The small holes allow air to escape the sealed package when heat is applied.
+Pinwheel Perforator - A wheel-shaped object with sharp points often placed close to the film rack to insert small holes into shrink film.
+The small holes allow air to escape the sealed package when the heat is applied.

 Power Film Unwind - A motorized sealer feature designed to easily unwind film from the carriage for easier use.

-Recirculating Shrink Tunnel - A form of shrink tunnel using fans to continuously blow heat within the shrink tunnel.
+Recirculating Shrink Tunnel - A form of shrink tunnel using fans to blow heat within the shrink tunnel continuously.

 Roller Rods - Rotating rods often Teflon coated placed on a conveyor chain to transport products through a shrink tunnel.